Leon-87-7/md2pdf/README.md

 Avoid using emojis or non-UTF-8 characters in output filenames, as they may cause issues with wkhtmltopdf.

+### Theme not found error

+If you get an error about a theme not being found:

+1. Ensure the `themes/` directory exists in the same location as `md2pdf.py`
+2. Check that the theme file exists (e.g., `themes/default.css`)
+3. The tool will list available themes if the requested theme is not found

 ## Future features

 ### Priority Order: